 A Unique Approach to Osseous Integration

-The Denver Clinic’s revolutionary new method for osseous integration means patients receive all the benefits of a prosthesis connected directly to the bone, but with a lower risk of infection.
+The Institute for Limb Preservation's revolutionary new method for osseous integration means patients receive all the benefits of a prosthesis connected directly to the bone, but with a lower risk of infection.

 Dr. Hugate performed the first two osseous integration implant surgeries ever performed with a porous metal collar in February 2017 at Presbyterian/St. Luke’s Medical Center (P/SL) in Denver, Colorado.
 Dr. Hugate had used this technique previously in the treatment of dogs who had lost their legs to trauma.